 In a large bowl, combine 4 cups rye flour and the all-purpose flour, salt, yeast, butter, water, and starter.
 Knead 7 minutes by machine or 10 minutes by hand.

 Place the dough in a clean, greased bowl, cover with plastic, and let it rise in a warm place until doubled, about 1 hour.

 Punch down the dough, knead it for 1 minute and divide it in half.

 Shape and Bake

-- Heat oven to 400 F.
+Heat the oven to 400 F.

-Rye Bread Perfect with These Recipes
+Rye Bread Is Perfect With These Recipes

-- Dried Mushroom Soup Recipe: This hearty mushroom soup is made with the prize of Polish forests -- the borowiki mushroom in its dried form and reconstituted.
+Dried Mushroom Soup Recipe: This hearty mushroom soup is made with the prize of Polish forests—the borowiki mushroom in its dried form and reconstituted.

-- Oxtail-Barley Soup Recipe: Originally made with tails from oxen, modern versions feature beef tails and is a delicious example of nose-to-tail eating so common in farming communities.
+Oxtail-Barley Soup Recipe: Originally made with tails from oxen, modern versions feature beef tails and is a delicious example of nose-to-tail eating so common in farming communities.